Boston Port Act: Background

 Satirical image depicting three sailors feeding fish to imprisoned Bostonian citizens.

-The act was a response to the Boston Tea Party.
+The act was a response to Boston citizens throwing East India Company ships cargo's of imported tea into the harbour, known as the Boston Tea Party.
 King George III's speech of March 7, 1774 charged the colonists with attempting to injure British commerce and subvert the constitution.
 On March 18, Lord North brought in the Port Bill, which outlawed the use of the Port of Boston (by setting up a barricade/blockade) for "landing and discharging, loading or shipping, of goods, wares, and merchandise" until restitution was made to the King's treasury (for customs duty lost) and to the East India Company for damages suffered.
 In other words, it closed Boston Port to all ships, no matter what business the ship had.
 It also provided that Massachusetts Colony's seat of government should be moved to Salem and Marblehead made a port of entry.
 The Act was to take effect on June 1.